leoseg/GoodreadsPrizer/readme.md

 a Goodreads shelf and then get the best price for each book from different online-stores.

+### Note
+As Thalia and Goodreads have no API, and the layout of the pages changed scrapping is not working in the moment.

 ## Components
 - Goodreads API: This repository which acts as main server to handle user requests
   - Forwards them to the corresponding microservice for scrapping